 She didn't even know him either.

 Sora knew that she was going to also add washing the floors and the sheets on her to do list later.
-After she made sure that he was still alive and breathing and before she made sure that he was bandaged and not able to move and inch.

 Of course, Sora mused to herself dabbing gently at the dried blood and newly formed scabs, people tended to exaggerate but that didn't mean that she couldn't be...a little precautious too now did it?